Search element - Quick search bar

 Preparing for baby’s surgery

-A baby normally needs to fast for several hours before surgery so discuss with your anaesthetist when breastfeeding will be allowed.
+A baby normally needs to fast for several hours before having anaesthesia for surgery.
+Discuss with your anaesthetist when breastfeeding will be allowed.

 It is easier if surgery is done as early as possible in the morning, preferably after your baby fasts at home.
 Wherever you are, it may be easier if someone else cares for your baby while you stay out of sight.
 Fasting can be stressful if your baby is used to sleeping with you, waking and feeding frequently during the night.